zitadel/zitadel/docs/docs/concepts/eventstore/overview.md

 - If a relation changes, the requests need to change as well
 - That is valid for actual, as well as for historical data

-An Eventstore on the other hand stores events, meaning every change that happens to any piece of data relates to an event.
+An Event Store on the other hand stores events, meaning every change that happens to any piece of data relates to an event.
 The data is stored as events in an append-only log.

 - Think of it as a ledger that gets new entries over time, accumulative